Azure-Samples/cognitive-services-python-sdk-samples/README.md

 A demo app is included to show how to use the project.

-To run the complte demo, execute `python example.py`
+To run the complete demo, execute `python example.py`

 To run each individual demo, point directly to the file: